-A useful survey of previous attempts to show how life and its products relate to the physical world is in [Keller 2008,Keller 2009], which concluded that attempts so far have not been successful.
+A useful two-part survey by E.F.Keller [Keller 2008,Keller 2009], of previous attempts to show how life and its products relate to the physical world, concluded that attempts so far have not been successful.
 Keller ends with the suggestion that the traditional theory of dynamical systems is inadequate for dealing with constructive processes and needs to be expanded to include "objects, their internal properties, their construction, and their dynamics" i.e. a theory of "Constructive dynamical systems".

-This paper outlines a project to do that and more: including giving an account of branching layers of new derived construction kits produced by evolution, development and other processes.
-The physical world clearly provides a very powerful (chemistry-based) fundamental construction kit that, together with natural selection processes and processes within individuals as they develop, produced an enormous variety of organisms on this planet, based on additional derived construction kits (DCKs), including concrete, abstract and hybrid construction kits, and, most recently, new sorts of construction kit used as toys or engineering resources.
+I am trying to describe a long term, very ambitious, project to do that and more: including giving an account of branching layers of new derived construction kits produced by evolution, development and other processes.
+The physical world clearly provides a very powerful (physics-and-chemistry-based) Fundamental Construction Kit that, together with natural selection processes and processes within individuals as they develop, produced an enormous variety of organisms on this planet, based on additional derived construction kits (DCKs), including concrete, abstract and hybrid construction kits, and, most recently, new sorts of construction kit used as toys or engineering resources.

 The idea of a construction kit is offered as a new unifying concept for philosophy of mathematics, philosophy of science, philosophy of biology, philosophy of mind and metaphysics.
-The aim is to explain how it is possible for minds to exist in a material world and to be produced by natural selection and its products.
+One of the main aims is to explain how it is possible for minds to exist in a material world and to be produced by natural selection and its products.
 Related questions arise about the nature of mathematics and its role in life.
 The ideas are still at an early stage of development and there are probably many more distinctions to be made, and a need for a more formal, mathematical presentation of properties of and relationships between construction kits, including the ways in which new derived construction kits can be related to their predecessors and their successors.
-The many new types of computer-based virtual machinery produced by human engineers since around 1950 provide examples of non-reductive supervenience (as explained in [Sloman 2013 1]).
+The many new types of computer-based virtual machinery produced by human engineers since around 1950 provide examples of non-reductive supervenience (as explained in [Sloman 2013a]).
 They are also useful as relatively simple examples to be compared with far more complex products of evolution.

 In [Esfeld, Lazarovici, Lam, Hubert, in press] a distinction is made between two "principled" options for the relationship between the basic constituents of the world and their consequences.
 In the "Humean" option there is nothing but the distribution of structures and processes over space and time, though there may be some empirically discernible patterns in that distribution.
 The second option is "modal realism", or "dispositionalism", according to which there is something about the primitive stuff and its role in space-time that constrains what can and cannot exist, and what types of process can or cannot occur.
-This paper supports a "multi-layer" version of the modal realist option (developing ideas in [Sloman 1962,Sloman 1996 1,Sloman 2013 1]).
+The ideas I have presented support a "multi-layer" version of the modal realist option (developing ideas in [Sloman 1962, Sloman 1978(Ch.2),Sloman 1996a, and Sloman 2013a]).